 DevTech Beit Midrash: A House of Learning about Formation, Judaism and Innovation

-Boston College is a leader in formative education, having a longstanding commitment to educating students as whole persons who can lead lives of meaning and purpose.
-As stated in the Boston College mission, as a Catholic and Jesuit university, BC “regards the contribution of different religious traditions and value systems as essential to the fullness of its intellectual life and to the continuous development of its distinctive intellectual heritage”.
-Within this mission, DevTech Beit Midrash builds on the concept of the Jewish Beit Midrash (בית מדרש), a house of learning dedicated to the study of texts.
-The Hebrew root R-SH-D (דרש) means to seek knowledge, to expound, to derive meaning and interpretation, to demand from the “text”.
+Aligned with this mission, the DevTech Beit Midrash project is informed by the concept of the Jewish Beit Midrash (בית מדרש), a house of learning dedicated to the study of texts.
+The Hebrew root R-SH-D (דרש) means to seek knowledge, to expound, to derive meaning and interpretation, and to demand from the “text”.
 In the traditional Beit Midrash, students work together to study the first hypertext in history: the Talmud, a 2nd to 6th centuries compiled-masterpiece of Jewish literature and law.
-Similarly, in the DevTech Beit Midrash, participants work with other innovative “texts” such as virtual reality, coding apps, robotics, electronic textiles, maker spaces, and others.
+Similarly, in the DevTech Beit Midrash, people work together with other innovative “texts”, such as virtual reality, coding apps, robotics, electronic textiles, maker spaces, and others, to construct different interpretations.

 Related Papers